mxagar/statistics_with_python_coursera/02_Inference/Statistics_Python_2_Inference.md

 6. Assessment Code

 ## 3. Confidence Intervals -- Categorical Data: One Proportion

+Note that confidence intervals are computed with our sample, but they refer to the population!

 ### 3.1 Estimating a Population Proportion with Confidence